smit-85016/smit-85016/README.md

   </a>
 </div>
 <h1 align="center">Hi 👋, I'm Smit Shah</h1>
 <h3 align="center">an aspiring software engineer hailing from India.
-With a solid year background in web design and development, I've honed my skills in crafting websites and web applications that are not only functional but also visually captivating. # Over the past year, I've expanded my expertise into Discord bot development.
+With a solid year background in web design and development, I've honed my skills in crafting websites and web applications that are not only functional but also visually captivating.

-I take pride in my professional approach, having collaborated with some of the most famous brands to create user-friendly and attractive digital experiences.
+I having collaborated with some of the most famous brands to create user-friendly and attractive digital experiences.
 My mission is to infuse each project with a unique personal touch, ensuring it stands out and is easy to navigate.

 Let me help you bring your vision to life in the most creative and impactful way!</h3>